carone1/fuel_xtremio/doc/source/index.rst

 .. _fuel-plugin-external-emc:

 ****************************************************************
-Guide to the EMC VNX Plugin version 3.0.0 for Fuel
+Guide to the EMC XtremIO Plugin version 1.0.0 for Fuel
 ****************************************************************

 This document provides instructions for installing, configuring and using